symfony/symfony-docs/book/forms.rst

 Note that when you do that, the form will still run basic integrity checks, for example whether an uploaded file was too large or whether non-existing fields were submitted.
-If you want to suppress validation completely, remove the :method:`Symfony\\Component\\Form\\FormInterface::isValid` call from your controller.
+If you want to surppress validation you can use :ref:`POST_SUBMIT event <cookbook-dynamic-form-modification-supressing-form-validation>`

 .. index::
    single: Forms; Validation groups based on submitted data